 1. Is every educator in your organisation a reflective, independent learner — someone who can turn on a sixpence and adapt their practice instantly to meet the learning needs of their learners?
 Are your educators modelling the dispositions they are looking to develop in their learners?

-2. Do you think it would help if every teacher had 24⁄7 access to an app that was as close as the profession has gotten to giving educators access their own personal instructional coach?
+2. Do you think it would help if every teacher had 24⁄7 access to an app that was as close as the profession has gotten to giving educators access to an instructional coach?
 And access to a private space where they can go whenever they need to, as many times as they want to, to find solutions to help them overcome the barriers to student learning they are coming across in the classroom, workshop, workplace or online?
 Would this help?

-3. What if the people in your organisation (coaches, mentors, advanced practitioners, faculty/quality managers, heads of department etc) who have time and role allocation to support teachers were able to do their job, more effectively, more efficiently, in less time — getting support to teachers pretty much instantly…at a lower cost?
+3. What if your coaches, mentors, advanced practitioners, faculty/quality managers, heads of department were able to do their job, more effectively, more efficiently, in less time — getting support to teachers pretty much instantly.
+And at a lower cost?
 Would you be interested in finding out more?

 If the answer to the first question is “no”, and to the second and third questions “yes” then we’d love to talk to you.